About

 Ribbon Cutting Ceremony June 4, 2021

 We are a community gymnastics program for boys and girls of all ages.
 I, Sara Beth Gilbert, am focusing on what the community wants and what I believe the community needs.
 We have a nice gym we started classes in June 1, 2020, after starting at the Community Center in January of 2018 and moving into our own studio August of 2018.
-We have expanded our space and equipment.
+We have expanded our space, equipment, programs, competitions, and events.
 Come join us!
-With over 20 years of gymnastics experience and over 15 years of coaching experience, we are looking to help your children grow and mature in the most amazing ways.
+With over 20 years of gymnastics experience and over 18 years of coaching experience, we are looking to help your children (and adults) grow in the most amazing ways.

 Sara Beth's Family